t41372/Open-LLM-VTuber/README.md

 # Development
 (this project is in the active prototyping stage, so many things will change)

+Some abbreviations used in this project:

+- LLM: Large Language Model
+- TTS: Text-to-speech, Speech Synthesis, Voice Synthesis
+- ASR: Automatic Speech Recognition, Speech recognition, Speech to text, STT
+- VAD: Voice Activation Detection

-### [Outdated] How to add support for new TTS provider
+### Add support for new TTS providers
-1. Create the new class `TTSEngine` in a new py file in the `./tts` directory
-2. In the class, expose a speak function: `speak` and `speak_stream` functions.
-Read the `pyttsx3TTS.py` for reference.
-3. Add your new tts module into the `tts_module_name` dictionary, which is currently hard-coded in the `main.py` and `launch.py` (I plan to ditch the main.py in the future).
-The dictionary key is the name of the TTS provider.
-The value is the module path of your module.
-4. Now you should be able to switch to the tts provider of your choice by editing the `conf.yaml`
-5. Create a pull request
+1. Implement `TTSInterface` defined in `tts/tts_interface.py`.
+1. Add your new TTS provider into `tts_factory`: the factory to instantiate and return the tts instance.
+1. Add configuration to `conf.yaml`.
+The dict with the same name will be passed into the constructor of your TTSEngine as kwargs.

-### [Outdated] How to add support for new Speech Recognition (or speech-to-text, STT) provider
+### Add support for new Speech Recognition provider
-1. Create the new class `VoiceRecognition` in a new py file in the `./speech2text` directory
-2. In the class, expose a function: `transcribe_once(self)` that starts the voice recognition service.
-This function should be able to keep listening in the background, and when the user speaks something and finishes, the function should return the recognized text.
-3. Add your new stt module into the `stt_module_name` dictionary, which is currently hard-coded in the `main.py` and `launch.py` (I plan to ditch the main.py in the future).
-The key of the dictionary is the name of the speech recognition provider.
-The value is the module path of your module.
-4. Now you should be able to switch to the stt provider of your choice by editing the `conf.yaml`
-5. Create a pull request
+1. Implement `ASRInterface` defined in `asr/asr_interface.py`.
+2. Add your new ASR provider into `asr_factory`: the factory to instantiate and return the ASR instance.
+3. Add configuration to `conf.yaml`.
+The dict with the same name will be passed into the constructor of your class as kwargs.

 ### Add support for new LLM provider
-Todo...
+1. Implement `LLMInterface` defined in `llm/llm_interface.py`.
+2. Add your new LLM provider into `llm_factory`: the factory to instantiate and return the LLM instance.
+3. Add configuration to `conf.yaml`.
+The dict with the same name will be passed into the constructor of your class as kwargs.

 # Acknowledgement
 Awesome projects I learned from